TCD-SWENG-Group-18-2024/CodeCraft/README.md

 - A command line terminal running on your machine
 - Access to an internet connection
 - A web browser running on your machine
-- A `.env` file containing API Keys from the developers
+- A backend `.env` file containing API Keys from the developers
 - A file explorer running on your machine (optional)

 ## 2. Clone the Repository

 - In your command line terminal, navigate to the directory in which you would like to clone the repository.
 - Once inside your chosen directory, run `git clone https://github.com/TCD-SWENG-Group-18-2024/CodeCraft.git` on your terminal to clone the repository.
-- Using your command line or your file explorer, place your `.env` file containing the API Keys in the `backend` folder of the cloned repository.
+- Using your command line or your file explorer, place your backend `.env` file containing the API Keys in the `backend` folder of the cloned repository.
+- Using your command line or your file explorer, create a `.env` file in the frontend folder with the following key-value pair: `REACT_APP_BACKEND_URL = "http://localhost:8080"`.
+If you want to test with the deployed backend, replace this URL with `"https://backend.1f106c1j1agn.eu-gb.codeengine.appdomain.cloud/"`.

 ## 3. Run Docker Compose